simeononsecurity/simeononsecurity.ch/content/articles/best-data-recovery-tools-recover-lost-files/index.en.md

 ### dr.fone - Data Recovery (Android)

 If you need to recover data from an **Android phone**, **dr.fone - Data Recovery** is a reliable choice.
-It can help you retrieve various types of data including contacts, messages, photos, videos, and more. dr.fone - Data Recovery supports a wide range of Android devices and versions.
+It can help you retrieve various types of data including contacts, messages, photos, videos, and more. dr.fone - Data Recovery supports many Android devices and versions.

 Key features of dr.fone - Data Recovery include: